junxit/us-congress-bills-111/metadata.md

 - 2009-03-11 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-03-11 — On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 417 - 0 (Roll no. 118). (text: CR 3/10/2009 H3122)
 - 2009-03-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 417 - 0 (Roll no. 118).(text: CR 3/10/2009 H3122)
+- 2009-03-12 — Received in the Senate and referred to the Committee on Rules and Administration.